 “While some of the measures announced today are positive and if implemented would improve conditions for workers, they do not go nearly far enough,” said Amnesty International press office.

 “Rather than re-jigging and renaming the sponsorship system, the government should commit now to genuine deep-rooted reform.
 Also, concrete measures tackling access to justice, health care and holding the private sector accountable for abuses against migrant workers, must be put in place.”

 The government statement makes no mention of a time-frame within which most reforms will be implemented.

 The DLA Piper report – also released today – is highly critical of several aspects of Qatar’s laws and policies, including most notably the sponsorship or kafala system, which it says “is no longer the appropriate tool for the effective control of migration in Qatar.”
 However, while the report also states that the government should “review and reconsider the necessity of an exit visa”, it does not mention a time-frame for the exit permit’s abolition.

 “We welcome the fact that a government-commissioned report is categorical about the inadequacies of the sponsorship system.
-Many of the findings and recommendations are consistent with Amnesty International’s own research,” said James Lynch.
+Many of the findings and recommendations are consistent with Amnesty International’s own research,” said Amnesty International press office.

 “While the report makes some good recommendations, it pulls its punches on reform of the exit permit and sponsorship system.
 DLA Piper’s recommendations don’t always reflect their analysis of the problem.
 The sponsorship system is not fit for purpose, and the exit permit isn’t justifiable.”